Babka Easter Bread Recipe

 Easter Breakfast

-Traditionally, we serve Babka Easter Bread with hard boiled eggs and polish sausage for Easter morning.
+Traditionally, we serve Babka Easter Bread with hard-boiled eggs, Polish sausage and fresh fruit for Easter morning.
 It is a very sweet, moist bread that is devoured by kids and adults alike.

 Easter-bread-inner-texture